aces/Loris/modules/help_editor/README.md

 ## Interactions with LORIS

 The ajax script used by all LORIS page's inline help to load content is part of the Help Editor module.
-This likely be revisted in the future.
+This should likely be revisited in the future.